Chumash revolt of 1824: Background

 The Chumash were first encountered by Europeans in 1542, when explorer Juan Rodríguez Cabrillo's ships landed in Chumash territory.
-However, the Chumash's domain wasn't colonized by the Spaniards until 1772 when Mission San Luis Obispo de Tolosa, was established in Chumash lands.
+However, the Chumash's domain was not colonized by the Spaniards until 1772 when Mission San Luis Obispo de Tolosa, was established in Chumash lands.
 Mission San Buenaventura followed in 1782, Santa Barbara in 1786 and La Purisima in 1787, and finally Santa Ynez in 1804.
 Like many other Native American peoples who lived near the missions, some converted to Christianity, some merely used the missions as a survival tool to weather the drastic ecological and demographic changes that the Spanish unknowingly instigated, and some did not accept the Spanish at all.

 Spanish ships carrying supplies and payments for the soldiers and missionaries stopped after 1810.
 The presidios pressed the missions for more supplies, and the missionaries pressed the mission Natives to work longer hours and be more productive.
 The Natives did not receive additional compensation for their extra labor.
 In addition, the independence of Mexico from Spain in 1821 brought about an economic depression to the region.

 The Franciscans increased their efforts to suppress Chumash culture after 1820, leading to increased resentment of the missionaries.
 Rumors of impending violence among both the soldiers and the Natives were common by the early 1820s, and the Chumash spent months in preparation for the uprising.
 The Native Americans were aided in their preparations by having been armed with bows, spears, and machetes and trained in European military tactics to be able to defend the missions against a pirate who attacked Alta California in 1818.
 The Chumash reached out diplomatically to the neighboring Yokuts, and some Yokuts villages sent an indeterminate number of men to assist with the insurrection.